Count Dracula: Stoker's creation

 Bram Stoker's novel takes the form of an epistolary tale, in which Count Dracula's characteristics, powers, abilities, and weaknesses are narrated by multiple narrators, from different perspectives.

 Count Dracula is an undead, centuries-old vampire, and a Transylvanian nobleman who claims to be a Székely descended from Attila the Hun.
 He inhabits a decaying castle in the Carpathian Mountains near the Borgo Pass.
-Unlike the vampires of Eastern European folklore, which are portrayed as repulsive, corpse-like creatures, Dracula is handsome and charismatic, with a veneer of aristocratic charm, as well as educated, reading and speaking fluently English, of which he was a non native speaker, as well as German.
-In his conversations with Jonathan Harker, he reveals himself as deeply proud of his boyar heritage and nostalgic for the past, which he admits has become only a memory of heroism, honour, and valour in modern times.
+Unlike the vampires of Eastern European folklore, which are portrayed as repulsive, corpse-like creatures, Dracula is handsome and charismatic, with a veneer of aristocratic charm, and well-educated, speaking fluent English and German in addition to his native Romanian.
+In his conversations with Jonathan Harker, he expresses pride in his boyar heritage and nostalgia for the past, which he admits has become only a memory of heroism, honor, and valor in modern times.
 The character of Count Dracula created by Stoker has become one of the best-known fictional figures of the Victorian era.

+One thing he said which I shall put down as nearly as I can; for it tells in its way the story of his race: "We Székelys have a right to be proud, for in our veins flows the blood of many brave races who fought as the lion fights, for lordship... they found the Huns, whose warlike fury had swept the earth like a living flame, till the dying peoples held that in their veins ran the blood of those old witches, who, expelled from Scythia, had mated with the devils in the desert.
+Fools, fools!
+What devil or what witch was ever so great as Attila, whose blood is in these veins?...
+And when the Hungarian flood swept eastward, the Székelys were claimed as kindred by the victorious Magyars, and to us for centuries was trusted the guarding of the frontier of Turkey-land...
+Ah, young sir, the Székelys – and the Dracula as their heart's blood, their brains, and their swords – can boast a record that mushroom growths like the Habsburgs and the Romanoffs can never reach."